 how to be vulnerable with a man

 Vulnerability is one of my favorite topics.
-Since reading Brené Brown’s The Gifts of Imperfection last year, I have been obsessed with understanding it better and teaching it to my clients.
+Since reading Brené Brown’s The Gifts of Imperfection last year, I have been obsessed with understanding it better.

 And the more I understand vulnerability, the more I realize that it is what helped me be successful in my own adult romantic relationships.

 In my early twenties, I used to be very hesitant when it came to being myself.
-I avoided speaking up for my needs and wants because I wanted to please.
-I thought that the more I agreed to what he likes, the less likely he would leave, right?
+I avoided speaking up for my needs and wants because I wanted to please them.
+I thought that the more I agreed to what he liked, the less likely he would leave, right?

 Well, turns out the opposite is true.